Bachelor of Applied Science (Construction Management) (Honours) (Top-up)

 Founded in 1887, RMIT is one of Australia’s original educational institutions.

-RMIT has a five-star QS ranking for excellence in higher education and is ranked 36th in the world among universities in Architecture and Built Environment (2016 QS World University Rankings by Subject Index).
+RMIT has a five-star QS ranking for excellence in higher education and is ranked 28th in the world for Architecture and the Built Environment and 4th highest in Australia (QS World University Rankings by Subject 2017).

 This programme offers you a solid foundation for construction management, project management and quantity surveying.
 It prepares you for organising and managing vast numbers of people and resources across the building process to ensure safe delivery of quality buildings to clients.